JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/interoperability/c_cpp.md

 \toc

 ## Introduction
 C and C++ are cornerstone languages in software.
-While Julia and C/C++ occpy quite different places in the landscape of programming langugages, C/C++ is ubiquitous enough that interop can be important.
-Furthermore, Julia aims to exist in the domain of high-performance computing, which is a domain historically dominated by C/C++.
-There is therefore also conciderable overlap.
+While there is conciderable difference between the purposes of Julia and C/C++, they are both important languages in high-performance computing.
+Importantly, a lot of high-performance software is written in C/C++, so instead of reinventing the wheel it often makes more sense to call such well optimized and tested libraries from other programming languages such as Julia.
+Furthermore, C/C++ is ubiquitous.
+It is therefore a good idea to be able to call C/C++ from Julia.
+As Julia matures, with best-in-class packages such as [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), it is also of increasing importance to be able to call Julia from C/C++.

-Julia base has conciderable support for C, as detailed in the [manual page "Calling C and Fortran Code"](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).
+Julia base has conciderable support for C, as detailed in the manual page ["Calling C and Fortran Code"](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).
 The C interop functionality in Julia base is likely to be the most stable, and it is reasonably well documented.
 But if you find the API lacking, or want to call C++, you will have to use one of the packages listed below.

 ## Packages